 "I hope to obtain a teaching position that allows me to utilize my skills and gain experience in early education."

-Teal’s Resume Builder with AI functionality can help if you’re feeling stuck.
+Teal’s AI Resume Builder with AI functionality can help if you’re feeling stuck.
 Use this free tool to help generate a summary that you can tweak to customize.

 For a student resume, the education section is obviously going to be one of the main body sections of the document.
 You'll want to include a few different elements here.
 First, stick with the basics, including information about your school: